anilpresales/kafka_order_system/README.md

 ## The Gap vs Temporal

 ```
-⚠️  Compensation has no guarantee — producing to order-compensation
+⚠️  Compensation has no guarantee: producing to order-compensation
     does not mean inventory_service will pick it up and restock.

-⚠️  No single source of truth — to find where order ord-8821 is,
+⚠️  No single source of truth: To find where order ord-8821 is,
     you must check every topic, every consumer offset, and every
     service log across 5+ services.